-Finally, the term information utility is reserved for the ultimate evolutionary form of Time-Sharing that can presently be envisioned.
+Finally, I reserve the term information utility for the ultimate evolutionary form of Time Sharing that I can presently envision.
 An information utility is distinguished from an information network by the ability of a user to program a transaction system within the computer utility.
-The achievement of this objective still seems to The arguments required to be 10 to 15 years in the future. substantiate this opinion cannot be given here; however, there is one major obstacle that can be pointed out.
-The approach toward ensuring the integrity of information in a transaction system and in a general purpose Time-Sharing system are rather different.
+The achievement of this objective still seems to be ten to fifteen years in the future.
+I cannot give here all the arguments required to substantiate this opinion; however there is one major obstacle I wish to point out.
+The approach toward ensuring the integrity of information in a transaction system and in a general purpose Time Sharing system are rather different.
 In a general purpose system the technique used is to provide backup files which can be used to restore the system information base in the event of a failure.
 The backup files are updated at the end of each user's console session.
 In a transaction system the transaction routines are designed to complete a definite piece of processing on each activation.
-Hense the only record that may be inconsistent at an unscheduled shutdown is the one being processed at that instant.
+Hence the only record that may be inconsistent at an unschedule shutdown is the one being processed at that instant.
 Obtaining this property in a multiplexed computer system requires adherence to programming conventions that effect the detailed coding of the transaction routines.
-This is in direct conflict with a basic assumption of general purpose Time-Sharing--that the user should not have to be concerned with the problems of data integrity in designing his programs.
+This is in direct conflict with a basic assumption of general purpose Time Sharing - that the user should not have to be concerned with the problems of data integrity in designing his programs.
 The resolution of these two viewpoints on the integrity of the information base of a computer system is perhaps the most serious unsolved problem in computer system design.

 In the future computer programming costs will increasingly dominate hardware costs.
 Therefore the most important avenue of progress is to develop means for reducing the human activity required to produce programs to a small fraction of what it is today.
-Figure 1 lists four means of reducing the cost of programming; the first two are already in wide use.
+Figure I lists four means of reducing the cost of programming.
+The first two are already in wide use.
 There is no longer any serious argument that high level programming languages do not reduce the human effort required to specify a program.
-Also, it is generally appreciated that on-line debugging and editing considerably lessen the work of putting a program into useful operating form.
+Also it is generally appreciated that online debugging and editing considerably lessen the work of putting a program into useful operating form.